Each year, 6 million people in the United States break a bone. “Approximately 887,679 hospitalizations result each year from fractures.” (1)

 If you have sustained serious injuries from a welding accident, it is best to consider all of your legal options.
 An attorney can help you explore those options and take steps toward remedying your situation financially.

 When a welding accident results in a fatality, the case may fall under wrongful death.
-This is defined as, “A death caused by the wrongful act of another, either accidentally or intentionally.”
-(24) Wrongful death claims are usually brought by family members to gain compensation for the loss of both their loved one and their loved one’s income.
-(25)
+This is defined as, “a civil cause of action brought by family members and dependents against individuals who knowingly or negligently cause the death of another person.”
+(29) Wrongful death claims are usually brought by family members to gain compensation for the loss of both their loved one and their loved one’s income.
+(30)

 Were you or a loved one injured in a welding accident?
 You may be eligible for compensation.

-In welding accident cases, employers not providing a safe working environment may face liability for injuries sustained on the job.
+(917) LAWYERSIn welding accident cases, employers not providing a safe working environment may face liability for injuries sustained on the job.
 For example, if workers are welding in areas where there is not proper ventilation and engineering controls have not been employed or are inadequate.
-Engineering controls may include such things as exhaust ventilation or fume extraction welding guns.
-(26)
+Engineering controls may include such things as “providing local exhaust ventilation (LEV).”
+This may involve “Adding a flange to the LEV hood” to increase capture of fumes.
+(31)

 Another instance where an employer may be liable is if it does not provide safety gear or adhere to proper Occupational Safety and Health Administration (OSHA) safety standards and guidelines.